-- Bake for 27 to 30 minutes, until the pies are golden brown on top.
+- Bake for 22 to 25 minutes, or until the pies are golden brown on top.
 Allow to cool briefly before serving.

 The hand pie yield will depend on how thinly the dough is rolled.
 Less hand pies might result in leftover filling, which is delicious when cooked briefly in a small saucepan and served by itself or over cake or ice cream.